 What are pilot applications?

-The concrete work of EuroGEOSS will involve developing and scaling-up pilot applications in Europe.
-These will answer specific user-needs in relation to Earth observation.
+The concrete work of EuroGEO will involve developing and upscaling pilot applications in Europe.
+These will answer specific user-needs in relation to environmental and Earth observation.

-These applications can cover many policy areas e.g. agriculture, renewable energy or protected areas.
+These applications cover many policy areas, such as agriculture, renewable energy or protected areas.

-- scale-up and/or combine and strengthen existing applications by adding other sources of data
+- upscale and/or combine and strengthen existing applications by adding other data sources

 - showcase promising applications and bring them from the research stage to the operational and/or commercial stage